Center for OLDest Ice Exploration (COLDEX)

 - Schedule: 11/01/2024 - 1/31/2025

-- Equipment: Blue Ice Drill, Badger-Eclipse Drill, IDDO Hand Auger, Sidewinder
+- Equipment: Blue Ice Drill, Eclipse Drill, IDDO Hand Auger, Sidewinder

 Collaborative Research: Constraining West Antarctic Ice Sheet Elevation during the last Interglacial

-This project will collect a novel dataset to determine how the West Antarctic Ice Sheet (WAIS) responded to a warmer climate during the last interglacial period (~125,000 years ago) by reconstructing the glacial history at the Mt.
+This project aims to collect a novel dataset to determine how the West Antarctic Ice Sheet (WAIS) responded to a warmer climate during the last interglacial period (~125,000 years ago) by reconstructing the glacial history at the Mt.
 Waesche volcano in Marie Byrd Land, Antarctica.
-The researchers will use the Winkie Drill to drill through the ice sheet and recover bedrock that can be analyzed for its surface exposure history to help determine when the surface became overridden by the ice sheet.
 Reconstructing WAIS geometry when the ice sheet was smaller than present is difficult, and data are lacking because the evidence lies beneath the present ice sheet.
-The scientists will use the Winkie Drill to drill through the ice sheet and recover bedrock that can be analyzed for its surface exposure history to help determine when the surface became overridden by the ice sheet.
-The research will provide constraints on the past maximum and minimum spatial extent of WAIS during the last glacial-interglacial cycle.
+The scientists will use the Eclipse Drill and Winkie Drill to drill through the ice sheet and recover bedrock that can be analyzed for its surface exposure history to help determine when the surface became overridden by the ice sheet.
+The research will constrain the WAIS's past maximum and minimum spatial extent during the last glacial-interglacial cycle.

 - Point of Contact: